SerenaTetart/Biometric_Recognition/README.md

 ## Project 2 - Fingerprint autoencoder

-This second project aim to **repair** damaged fingerprint by using an autoencoder also made from scratch.
+This second project aims to **repair** damaged fingerprint by using an autoencoder also made from scratch.

 We can use this idea to improve handwritting for instance.